mrocha316/MA206/README.md

   Reason: Official reason of resignation

-**Toast.csv** - Pesudo-recreation of Mythbusters Toast dataset (Tintle textbook problem 1.CE.4), variable is if bread landed butter side up or down.
+**Toast.csv** - Pseudo-recreation of Mythbusters Toast dataset (Tintle textbook problem 1.CE.4), variable is if bread landed butter side up or down.

+**Kissing.csv** - Pseudo-recreation of Kissing Right dataset (Tintle textbook Exploration Exercise 3.1), variable is if the couple turned their heads right or left.